 Pros and Cons & Conclusion

-The Solo 2 is a beast of a vaporizer.
+The Arizer Solo 2 is a beast of a vaporizer.
 I currently (2019) rate it as the best value for money vaporizer.

-It improved in literally every area a vaporizer can be rated on compared to the original Solo (except for reliability because too soon to talk about that).
+It improved in literally every area a vaporizer can be rated on compared to the original Arizer Solo (except for reliability because too soon to talk about that).

 Where to buy the Arizer Solo 2:

 Below, you can find a direct comparison with the CRAFTY's 3 main competitors:

 Arizer Solo 2 Tips and Tricks

 How to grind your herb: